 If you are a mountain biker, you can choose from hundreds of forest trails located in the park.

-For those who want to visit the park on foot, we recommend taking so-called "Marjan Stairs" located next to the monastery of St. Francis on Riva.
+For those who want to visit the park on foot, we recommend taking the so-called "Marjan Stairs" located next to the monastery of St. Francis on Riva.
 It will take you half an hour to reach the top of the hill.
 After a few minutes of walking, at the first Marjan viewpoint called Vidilica, you can drink coffee in a bar while enjoying the beautiful view of the city of Split.

 Marjan is ideal for those who like walking or running as well.
-For that purpose, we recommend entering the park on the location called Spinut Door (Spinutska Vrata) in the street Šetalište Marina Tartagile.
+For that purpose, we recommend entering the park at the location called Spinut Door (Spinutska Vrata) in the street Šetalište Marina Tartagile.
 The trail, which is around two kilometres long, has a section for cyclists, and a section for walkers and runners.
 Inside the park, there is outdoor exercise equipment as well.

 Church of St. Nicholas is an interesting gothic architectural work which you can see a hundred metres away from Vidilica, towards the top of the hill.